Personal space matters. Pinterest protects it.

 As parents and guardians, you now have more options and tools for supporting teens under 18 online.
 For example, caregivers have the ability to require a passcode to change certain account settings for their teens.
 Reminding your parents you’re on Pinterest is smart for a lot of reasons, but especially because it’s one of the number one ways they figure out what presents to buy you.
 Pro tip.

-Pinterest requires a date of birth for new and existing accounts—no matter your age.
+Pinterest requires a date of birth for new accounts —regardless of your age.
 We’ve also expanded our age verification process.
-If someone who previously entered their age as under 18 attempts to change their date of birth on the Pinterest app, we will require them to send additional information to our third party partner to confirm it’s legit.2
+If someone who previously entered their age as under 18 attempts to change their date of birth on the Pinterest app, we will require them to send additional information to our third party partner to confirm it’s legit.

 Maybe you’re a guardian with specific questions about how to keep your teen safe or update their account.
 Maybe you’re a teen who’d like to understand more about our content safety policies.
 Whatever you need, we’ve got resources available to you: